irasan/read-to-me/README.md

 * login and register buttons in the unauthorised_error.html were too big;
 * profile.html wasn't nicely formatted;
 * display of searched books had covers inlined to right;
-* social meadia icons were not properly displayed in Safari, while being nice in Chrome;
+* social meadia icons were not properly displayed in Safari, while being nice in Chrome.
+All issues stated above were addressed and fixed.

 ## How To Run This Project Locally